-When writing the award nomination, the most important thing to realize is that the NPSS is involved in a wide range of technical activities, many of which are highly specialized, so your challenge is to write the nomination so that Award Committee members can understand your nominee's contributions.
+The purpose of this document is to describe how to prepare your nomination in a way that maximizes its chances of being selected.
+The most important thing to realize is that the NPSS is involved in a wide range of technical activities, many of which are highly specialized, so your challenge is to write the nomination so that Award Committee members can understand your nominee's contributions.
 While the seven members of the Awards Committee cover many technical fields, you can be certain that most, if not all, of the Committee members work outside of the field that your nominee has made contributions to.